RocketDerp/April14_2025/July13_2025/Metaphors_Jesus_God_Bible_verse.md

 ## Context, Introduction

 Lest you think *I take things too literally* as an atuistic, person, I suggest you accuse me of taking things too metaphorically.
-Let me know when you want to discuss James Joyce's 1924 onward publication of Finnegans Wake if you think I take things literally and at face value because I have autism spectrum disorrder.
+Let me know when you want to discuss James Joyce's 1924 onward publication of Finnegans Wake if you think I take things literally and at face value because I have autism spectrum disorder.

 "Most people can't **stand up for their convictions**, because the majority of people might not be doing it.
 See, **everybody's not doing it**, so it must be wrong.
 And since everybody is doing it, it must be right.
 So a sort of numerical interpretation of what's right.
 But I'm here to say to you this morning that some things are right and some things are wrong.
 Eternally so, absolutely so." - Dr. Martin Luther King Jr. February 28, 1954.

 Dr. Martin Luther King Jr. is an **American** born in Atlanta, Georgia.
 And you know where I, Stephen Gutknecht, was born?
 Columbus, **Georgia**.
-I was born in 1969, but it did not take me that many yeras to be able to read a book and find MLK Jr's February 28, 1954 words printed on paper.
+I was born in 1969, but it did not take me that many years to be able to read a book and find MLK Jr's February 28, 1954 words printed on paper.

 &nbsp;